-The Group is principally engaged in provision of private higher education and vocational training services in the PRC.
+The Group is principally engaged in provision of private higher education services in the PRC.

-Upon the construction of an educational hotel located in the Nanxi District, Yibin City, Sichuan Province was completed and put into service during the year ended 31 December 2021, the Group commenced the business engaging in provision of hotel operations and management.
+Upon the construction of an education hotel located in the Nanxi District, Yibin City, Sichuan Province was completed and put into service since 2020 gradually, the Group commenced the business engaging in provision of hotel operations and management.